Round Table (tournament): Round Tables in England

 Edward I held one on the occasion of his marriage, and one in 1284 to celebrate his conquest of Wales; and is recorded as sponsoring several as late as 1304.
 One artefact that has survived from this fashion in England is the "Winchester Round Table" in the Great Hall at Winchester Castle.
 The timber of this table has been dated by dendrochronology to 1275, during Edward's reign, though a royal provenance is not proven so far.
 The present "Winchester Round Table" was painted in 1522 by order of King Henry VIII.
 The places at the table are divided up with alternating green and white panels with the name of Arthurian knights written in gold.
-However it is King Henry VIII's portrait that is painted at King Arthur's place, and the Tudor red rose that adorns the table's centre.
+However it is King Henry VIII's portrait that is painted at King Arthur's place, and the Tudor red and white rose that adorns the table's centre.

 Edward III held a tournament and feast at Windsor in 1344 and built a huge round structure to house it.
 The details of its use are obscure.
 However, it is believed that he intended to found an order of knighthood named after the Round Table and modelled on the fellowship of King Arthur; in the event, in 1348, the order he established was named after the Garter.